google/fonts/tools/encodings/GF Glyph Sets/README.md

 1. **Core** is the existing default set, a Basic Cyrillic
 3. **Plus** includes added language coverage for Slavic, Non-Slavic, and Uralic languages
 3. **Pro** for Headline typefaces, with language support more Non-Slavic languages
-4. **Historic** for text and workhorse typefaces, includes Small Caps, with support for historic Cyrillic
+4. **Historic** provides support for historic Cyrillic, Old Church Slavonic Texts

 ### GF Cyrillic Core (not used)